Quotes from “How it Feels to Be Colored Me” (Zora Neale Hurston)

 “I am a dark rock searched upon”

 “I do not always feel colored.
 Even now I often achieve the unconscious Zora of Eatonville before the Hegira.
 I feel most colored when I am thrown against a sharp white background.
 For instance at Barnard.
-‘Beside the waters of the Hudson’ I feel my race.
-Among this thousand White persons, I am a dark rock searched upon, and overslept, but through it all, remain myself.”
+“Beside the waters of the Hudson” I feel my race.
+Among the thousand white persons, I am a dark rock surged upon, and overswept, but through it all, I remain myself.
+When covered by the waters, I am; and the ebb but reveals me again.”

 . . . . . . . . . .